Modern YEAR FOURTEEN (Part 2)

 –The Batman Chronicles #1 Part 3

-Batman witnesses the sad, short life of a False Face Society gang member as he continues to hunt for the fugitive Black Mask.
+Batman witnesses the short, sad life of a False Face Society gang member as he hunts the fugitive Black Mask.

 –Batman: Shadow of the Bat #40-41 (“ANARKY”)

-The prophet of doom Malochia wishes to blow up Gotham.
-Batman and Robin team-up with Anarky and Joe Potato to stop him.
-“Anarky” is a wonderful story-arc which shows just how underrated of a character Lonnie Machin really is.
-These two issues also function as an homage to Batman’s “Dirigible of Doom” case from Bat Year One as Malochia attempts to use his own Dirigible of Doom to transport his deadly bombs over the city.
-Anarky is able to crash the zeppelin into the harbor, but seemingly at the cost of his own life.
+The prophet of doom, Malochia, wishes to blow up Gotham, but Batman and Robin team up with Anarky and Joe Potato to stop him.
+“Anarky” is a wonderful story arc that shows just how underrated a character Lonnie Machin really is.
+These two issues also function as an homage to Batman’s “Dirigible of Doom” case from Bat Year One, as Malochia attempts to use his own Dirigible of Doom to transport his deadly bombs over the city.
+Anarky crashes the zeppelin into the harbor, but seemingly at the cost of his own life.
 (We know this isn’t the case because we’ll see him again.)
 While all of the wildness is going on, Jim Gordon decides to run for mayor!
 Retcon corrections in these issues: Lonnie is supposedly 15-years-old in this storyline, but he should only be 14 at this point.
 Also, Malochia foredooms that the world will end in 1999.
 Since we are already in 2002, we should disregard this.
 He makes more sense as a 2012 kinda guy anyway.
-And finally, District Attorney Marion Grange isn’t just now entering into the mayoral election race.
+And finally, District Attorney Marion Grange isn’t just now entering the mayoral election race.
 We’ve known about her candidacy for quite some time now.

 –Detective Comics #687-688

-Cap’n Fear and his gang o’ pirates attack a yacht party in Gotham Bay that happens to be attended by Bruce and random date.
+Cap’n Fear and his gang o’ pirates attack a yacht party in Gotham Bay that happens to be attended by Bruce and a random date.
 The next night, Renee Montoya visits Jim Gordon to discuss his mayoral candidacy.
 Meanwhile, the Dynamic Duo outfits one of Bruce’s luxury speedboats into a brand new Batboat.
 Despite the new vehicle at their disposal, Cap’n Fear gets the better of the heroes and even captures the Dark Knight!
 I’m not joking.
-Robin stops the pirates and Batman is able to escape shark infested waters unscathed.
+Robin stops the pirates, and Batman escapes shark-infested waters unscathed.
 The Cap’n then disappears without a trace.

 –Batman #521-522

-Having just helped Nightwing wrap-up a case in England and been convinced by Nightwing to return to the States (as seen in the Batman-less Nightwing: Alfred’s Return #1), Alfred finally returns home, taking up his old role at Wayne Manor!
+Having just helped Nightwing wrap up a case in England and been convinced by Nightwing to return to the States (as seen in the Batman-less Nightwing: Alfred’s Return #1), Alfred finally returns home, taking up his old role at Wayne Manor!
 The reunion, however, is short-lived as Croc breaks out of the new Arkham at Mercey Mansion.
-Batman tracks Croc all the way to the swamps of New Orleans where we learn the latter has been summoned by Swamp Thing!
+Batman tracks Croc all the way to the swamps of New Orleans, where we learn Swamp Thing has summoned the latter!
 Swamp Thing easily restrains Batman and explains that Croc isn’t responsible for his own actions and is a predatory creature of nature, deserving of protection.
 Batman reluctantly allows Croc to remain free as long as he permanently remains under the watchful eyes and care of Swamp Thing.

 –Punisher/Batman: Deadly Knights #1

-Note that this item goes here because Alfred is shown, having already returned from his recent soul-searching absence.
+Note that this item goes here because Alfred is shown to have already returned from his recent soul-searching absence.
 Also note that Batman has been drawn by John Romita Jr and Klaus Jason wearing the wrong costume.
 While a minor quibble, he should be wearing his post-“Prodigal” all-black ensemble.
-Punisher/Batman: Deadly Knights begins with Frank Castle aka Punisher (with his buddy Microchip) once again chasing a facially reconstructed Jigsaw all the way from Earth-616 to Earth-0.
-And once again Punisher tangos with Batman, only this time, it’s Bruce under the cape and cowl instead of Jean-Paul.
+Punisher/Batman: Deadly Knights begins with Frank Castle aka Punisher (along with his buddy Microchip) once again chasing a facially reconstructed Jigsaw all the way from Earth-616 to Earth-0.
+And once again, Punisher tangos with Batman, only this time, it’s Bruce under the cape and cowl instead of Jean-Paul.
 While Punisher and Batman get acquainted with one another, Joker helps his old Marvel pal, Jigsaw, leap to the top of the Gotham mob pyramid, nose-to-nose with super-boss Jimmy Navarone.
 Batman, in disguise as Matches Malone, joins up with Navarone’s gang only to watch them all get slaughtered during a simultaneous shootout against both Punisher and Jigsaw.
 During this shootout, Jigsaw’s face is ruined yet again by Punisher.
 Batman then gets the better of Punisher in combat, the latter leaving Gotham with his ego bruised.
-Like the previous Batman/Punisher crossover, this one is also canon thanks to a nod in a mainstream DCU title—in this case a reference in Detective Comics #689.
-Like before, there is no reference made to alternate Earths or jumping between them, so we must simply imagine that the multiverse-leaping happens off-panel before and after this issue.
+Like the previous Batman/Punisher crossover, this one is also canon thanks to nods in mainstream DCU titles—in this case, references in Detective Comics #689 and Nightwing Vol. 2 #44.
+Like before, there is no reference made to alternate Earths or jumping between them, so we must imagine that the multiverse-leaping happens off-panel before and after this issue.

 –Batman: Gotham Nights II #1-4[17]

 This arc is nearly impossible to place—all topical or seasonal references should likely be ignored.
 Like Punisher/Batman: Deadly Knights before it, Gotham Nights II must go here because Alfred is shown, having returned from his recent absence.
 And like the Punisher/Batman crossover before it, the Caped Crusader has been illustrated (this time by Mary Mitchell) wearing the wrong costume.
 In Gotham Nights II, a series that scarcely even shows the Dark Knight, someone has been sabotaging Little Paris, an old island amusement park in Gotham Harbor.
 Batman orders Tim to visit Little Paris with his friends to see what he can find.
-Meanwhile, Batman visits the park pretending to be an undercover Gotham Gazzette reporter posing as a maintenance man.
+Meanwhile, Batman visits the park pretending to be an undercover Gotham Gazette reporter posing as a maintenance man.
 After another ride “accident,” a corrupt city councilman sends in his hired goon Jobe Belden to straighten things out, much to the chagrin of Batman.
-After interrogating the councilman and the owner of the park, Batman deduces that Belden has been acting alone as the saboteur, collecting big bribes all the while.
-When confronted, Belden blows up a gas tanker and the whole park burns to the ground.
-Belden dies in the inferno along with the park owner and his dad (whose complicated pasts are both revealed) and a misogynistic racist character (who learns a lesson and has a change of heart in his final moments).
-The story ends with the daughter of the latter deceased, who comes to terms with her rough Gotham life and her complex interracial relationships with two guys.
+After interrogating the councilman and the park’s owner, Batman deduces that Belden has been acting alone as the saboteur, collecting large bribes all the while.
+When confronted, Belden blows up a gas tanker, and the whole park burns to the ground.
+Belden dies in the inferno along with the park owner, his dad (whose complicated pasts are both revealed), and a misogynistic racist (who learns a lesson and has a change of heart in his final moments).
+The story ends with the daughter of the ex-racist, who comes to terms with her rough Gotham life and her complex interracial relationships with two guys.

 –Batman: Shadow of the Bat #42